Main Street Announces New Portfolio Investment

-HOUSTON, Nov.
-30, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the minority recapitalization of DMA Sales, LLC ("DMA" or the "Company"), a leading value-added designer and distributor of a diverse set of ride control and other products for use in automobiles, utility vehicles, heavy duty vehicles, and select industrial equipment.
-Main Street, along with its co-investor, partnered with the Company's existing owners and senior management team to facilitate the transaction, with Main Street funding $27.1 million in a combination of first lien, senior secured term debt and a direct minority equity investment.
+HOUSTON, Dec.
+7, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the recapitalization of Valley Veterinary Clinic, LLC d/b/a Valley Vet Supply ("Valley Vet Supply" or the "Company"), a leading omnichannel retailer of animal health products and supplies.
+Main Street, along with several co-investors, partnered with the Company's existing owners and management team to facilitate the transaction, with Main Street funding $42.2 million in a combination of first lien, senior secured term debt and a direct equity investment.
+Main Street and one of its co-investors also provided Valley Vet Supply with a revolving line of credit to support the Company's future growth initiatives and working capital needs.

-Founded in 2008 and headquartered in Tabor City, North Carolina, DMA (www.dma-sales.com) is a leading distributor to the North American automotive parts aftermarket.
-Focused primarily within the ride control segment, DMA serves a diverse customer base across OEM, big box retail, wholesale, and E-commerce sales channels.
-DMA's products include complete strut assemblies, bare struts, shock absorbers, coil springs, brake wear sensors, and lift supports.
+Founded in 1985 by veterinarians and headquartered in Marysville, Kansas, Valley Vet Supply (www.valleyvet.com) provides customers with the very best animal health solutions.
+Building on over half a century of experience in veterinary medicine, Valley Vet Supply serves equine, livestock and pet owners with thousands of medications, vaccines and quality products through its e-commerce website, catalog circulation program, phone sales department and brick & mortar retail store.
+With an in-house pharmacy that is licensed in all 50 states and verified through the National Association of Boards of Pharmacy (NABP), Valley Vet Supply is the dedicated source for all things horse, livestock and pet.

 ABOUT MAIN STREET CAPITAL CORPORATION